carbonfive/mocha-server/README.md

 # mocha-server

-Run your front-end [mocha][mocha] tests where they belong; in the browser! <code>mocha-server</code> automates compiling your tests into a web page so you don't have to.
-You can even run them them headlessly with [mocha-phamtomjs][mocha-phantomjs] so they can  be part of your build process.
+Run your front-end [mocha][mocha] tests where they belong; in the browser!
+Much like [jasmine-gem][jasmine-gem],
+<code>mocha-server</code> serves up your Mocha suite in a web page so you don't have to spend time writing HTML
+test runners and can focus on the code itself.
+You can even run them them headlessly with [mocha-phamtomjs][mocha-phantomjs] so they can  be part of your build process!

 ## Installation